 The Wrong Bugs Can Make You Fat

 The reason the Firmicetes can dominate in the gut is due to eating processed foods, mainly from grains which are simple carbohydrates.
 These bad bugs proliferate and this upsets the proper bacterial balance.
 This results in the body retaining fat tissue.
-So, even if you limit your calorie intake to even a low level – say 1500 calories – if you’re eating these type of foods you are going to gain weight anyway.
+So, even if you limit your calorie intake to even a low level – say 1500 calories – if you’re eating these types of foods you are going to gain weight anyway.
 How frustrating!

 He then went on to discuss how the public has been deceived into thinking if we just cut back on sugar and substitute with artificial sweeteners, like aspartame, we can literally have our cake and eat it too.
 Wrong!
-Israeli medical researchers showed our good gut bacteria doesn’t like this sugar substitute either and, as a result of eating artificial sweeteners, the bad bacteria dominate leading to weight gain.
+Israeli medical researchers showed our good gut bacteria don’t like this sugar substitute either and, as a result of eating artificial sweeteners, the bad bacteria dominate leading to weight gain.

-If gaining weight isn’t bad enough, he also mentioned the latest research showing that: how “a big belly” was associated with “a smaller brain”; this is because the change in bacteria from a big gut leads to biochemical changes which lead to a smaller hippocampus – a portion of the brain involved in memory.
+If gaining weight isn’t bad enough, he also mentioned the latest research showing that: how “a big belly” was big belly integrative health associated with “a smaller brain”; this is because the change in bacteria from a big gut leads to biochemical changes which lead to a smaller hippocampus – a portion of the brain involved in memory.
 So now the beer belly not only makes it hard to put on your pants –it may be hard in the future to remember where to find your pants!

 Drugs Are Bad for Our Bugs